GuidoBartoli/sherloq/README.md

 ```

 ### Windows
-1. Download latest *Python* setup package from [official site](https://www.python.org/downloads/)
+1. Download the latest *Python* setup package from [official site](https://www.python.org/downloads/)
-1. Install ensuring that "Add Python to PATH" and "PIP installation" are enabled
+2. Install ensuring that "Add Python to PATH" and "PIP installation" are enabled
-1. Open *Command Prompt* and enter the following commands:
+3. Open *Command Prompt* and enter the following commands:
 ```
 > pip install virtualenv virtualenvwrapper-win
 > mkvirtualenv sq
 ```

-### Conda
-1. Download and install [Anaconda](https://www.anaconda.com/products/individual) (one can also install miniconda, no GUI but is smaller)
-1. Install Xinerama library: `sudo apt-get install libxcb-xinerama0`
-1. Open a console to create a Python environment (on Windows one must start a Conda Console or `sth` from the Start menu):
-`conda create --copy -n sherloq python` [enter *Yes* when it prompts]
-1. After install ends, type in the same console `conda activate sherloq` to activate the environment

 ## [2/2] Launch program
 1. Clone the repository content into a local folder
-1. Change current directory to the `gui` folder inside `sherloq`
+2. Change current directory to the `gui` folder inside `sherloq`
-1. Execute `pip install -r requirements.txt` to install required packages (use `pip install -r requirements_win.txt` on Windows)
+3. Execute `pip install -r requirements.txt` to install required packages (use `pip install -r requirements_win.txt` on Windows)
-1. Launch the GUI with `python sherloq.py`
+4. Launch the GUI with `python sherloq.py`

 # Updates
 When a new version is released, update the local working copy using Git, SVN or manually downloading from this repository and (if necessary) update the packages in the virtual environment following [this guide](https://www.activestate.com/resources/quick-reads/how-to-update-all-python-packages/).